easttennesseecc-star/Q-Top-Dog-IDE/LLM_AUTO_ASSIGNMENT_GUIDE.md

 ## What's New

-Q-IDE now **automatically discovers and assigns the best LLM models to each role** based on what you have available.
+Top Dog now **automatically discovers and assigns the best LLM models to each role** based on what you have available.
 No more manual configuration!

 ---